The Hunchback of Notre-Dame: Architecture

 With the recent introduction of the printing press, it became possible to reproduce one's ideas much more easily on paper, and Hugo considered this period to represent the last flowering of architecture as a great art form.
 As with many of his books, Hugo was interested in a time that seemed to him to be on the cusp of two types of society.

-The major theme of the third book is that over time the cathedral has been repaired, but the repairs and additions have made the cathedral worse: "And who put the cold, white panes in the place of those windows" and "...who substituted for the ancient Gothic altar, splendidly encumbered with shrines and reliquaries, that heavy marble sarcophagus, with angels' heads and clouds" are a few examples of this.
+The major theme of the third book is that over time the cathedral has been repaired but these repairs and additions have made the cathedral worse: "And who put the cold, white panes in the place of those windows" and "...who substituted for the ancient Gothic altar, splendidly encumbered with shrines and reliquaries, that heavy marble sarcophagus, with angels' heads and clouds" are a few examples of this.
 This chapter also discusses how, after repairs to the cathedral after the French Revolution, there was not a significant style in what was added.
 It seems as if the new architecture is now uglier and worse than it was before the repair.

 Literary significance and reception

 Hugo introduced with this work the concept of the novel as Epic Theatre.
 A giant epic about the history of a whole people, incarnated in the figure of the great cathedral as witness and silent protagonist of that history, and the whole idea of time and life as an ongoing, organic panorama centered on dozens of characters caught in the middle of that history.
 It is the first novel to have beggars as protagonists.

 A significant aspect of Notre-Dame de Paris is that it encompasses the whole of life, from the King of France to Paris sewer rats, in a manner later used by Honoré de Balzac, Gustave Flaubert and many others, including Charles Dickens.
 The enormous popularity of the book in France spurred the nascent historical preservation movement in that country and strongly encouraged Gothic revival architecture.
 Ultimately it led to major renovations at Notre-Dame in the 19th century led by Eugène Viollet-le-Duc.
-Much of the cathedral's present appearance is a result of this renovation.

 Allusions and references

 Allusions to actual history, geography and current science

 In The Hunchback of Notre-Dame, Victor Hugo makes frequent reference to the architecture of the Cathedral of Notre-Dame in Paris.
-He also mentions the invention of the printing press, when the bookmaker near the beginning of the work speaks of "the German pest."
+He also mentions the invention of the printing press, when the bookmaker near the beginning of the work speaks of "the German pest".

 In 2010, British archivist Adrian Glew discovered references to a real-life man called "Hunchback" who was a foreman of a government sculpting studio in Paris in the 1820s who worked on post-Revolution restorations to the cathedral.

 Allusions in other works

-The name Quasimodo has become synonymous with "a courageous heart beneath a grotesque exterior."
+The name Quasimodo has become synonymous with "a courageous heart beneath a grotesque exterior".